maderikra/aspace_fast_subjects/README.md

 ## Install Plugin
-1. Unzip the latest release into your archivesspace/plugins directory (this will create a new directory named "fast_subjects" inside the plugins directory).
+1. Unzip the latest release into your archivesspace/plugins directory (this will create a new directory named "aspace_fast_subjects" inside the plugins directory).
-2. Add "fast_subjects" to the AppConfig[:plugins] property in config.rb.
+2. Add "aspace_fast_subjects" to the AppConfig[:plugins] property in config.rb.
     \#\# Plug-ins to load.
-They will load in the order specified AppConfig[:plugins] = ['local', 'lcnaf','fast_subjects']
+They will load in the order specified AppConfig[:plugins] = ['local', 'lcnaf','aspace_fast_subjects']
 3. Restart ArchivesSpace.